firecat53/dockerfiles/btsync/README.rst

 Docker Btsync
 =============

 This is a Dockerfile to set up Bittorrent Sync.
-If you want a custom btsync.conf, add it to the root directory before building and edit the Dockerfile and start.sh.
-Otherwise, just edit the values from the webui.

 We'll assume that the data directories to by sync'd will all live under one directory that can be mounted via ``-v <host_dir>:/data``.
 The config/logging directory will live in a data-only volume.

 Note: UPnP doesn't work...NAP-PMP must be enabled on the router, or forward the ports manually.